Dummy Hoy: Legacy

-Upon his death in 1961 at the age of 99, Hoy was the longest-lived former MLB player ever.
+Upon his death in 1961, at the age of 99, Hoy was the longest-lived former major league player.
 In 1973, Ralph Miller broke Hoy's record by becoming the first ex-major leaguer to reach the age of 100.
-Altogether, 25 former big league ballplayers have become centenarians, with one of the 25, Silas Simmons, becoming an supercentenarian, dying at the age of 111 in 2006.
+Altogether, 25 former big league ballplayers have become centenarians.
+One of the 25, Silas Simmons, became a supercentenarian, dying at the age of 111 in 2006.

 At the time of his death, Dummy Hoy was the last surviving participant of both the American Association and the Players' League.